Full academic calendars for Summer and Fall 2021 can be found on the Academic Calendars page.

-CMU is continuing its HyFlex course model for the spring semester.
+In addition to traditional classroom and lab instruction, with room capacities set to provide appropriate social distancing, CMU is continuing its HyFlex course model for the summer term.
 HyFlex allows students

 to attend in-person classes or participate in the live class through a synchronous online session.
 Use of HyFlex